-Christopher is an Associate Attorney at Koprince Law and focuses his practice in areas of Joint Venture Agreements, Mentor/Protege Agreements, and GAO Protests.
+Christopher is an Associate Attorney at Koprince McCall Pottroff LLC and focuses his practice in areas of Joint Venture Agreements, Mentor/Protege Agreements, and GAO Protests.
 Christopher draws on his experience in private practice and as Assistant District Attorney to advocate for clients in areas of government contracts litigation.
 He believes effectively advocating for a client begins at first contact.

-Christopher joined Koprince Law after helping develop the Douglas County Drug Court and manage the nationally recognized Douglas County Behavioral Health Court.
+Christopher joined Koprince McCall Pottroff LLC after helping develop the Douglas County Drug Court and manage the nationally recognized Douglas County Behavioral Health Court.
 He drafted and edited contracts, agreements, and manuals for the courts, the skills he uses to lead clients through the government contract realm.

 During Law School, Christopher was elected president of Phi Alpha Delta and also served as a Judicial Clerk in Shawnee County and received an Advocacy Certificate upon graduation.